fhoudebert/tabulon/DEVELOPMENT.md

-- **Known limitation**: takeback/rollback/restart change the local position without propagating (neither transport has an "unplay" concept). `resetBaseline()` keeps the local channel bookkeeping consistent, but the two sides can desync until the next pushed move — see `ANALYSE-JEU-DISTANCE.md` §6 for the resync options.
+- **Known limitation**: takeback/rollback/restart change the local position without propagating (neither transport has an "unplay" concept). `resetBaseline()` keeps the local channel bookkeeping consistent, but the two sides can desync until the next pushed move.
+  A resync story (e.g. pushing the full engine state on demand, which the `'jocly-simple-match'` codec already does on every move) is an open item.
 - The Players window shows a remote side as "Remote player" and **preserves** its full configuration (`codec`, `gameName`, `relayUrl`, peer flags) on Save as long as the match id field is left unchanged;